xelAhcratiPsavilO/BB2/README.md

 - Define 'Feature Test'
 - Define a 'stack trace'
 - Use irb to run a 'feature test'
+- Explain how to use a stack trace to debug errors
+- Debug an error using a stack trace

 ### User stories